Visit the CCLI website for more information

-Songs may be sung in assembly without a licence or any charges.
-However, the reproduction of the lyrics or musical scores for use in an assembly or church requires a licence.
-Permission is required to produce song sheets, copy sheet music, or project song words for pupils to sing and perform.
+Songs may be sung in assembly (or other acts of collective worship) without a licence or any charges.
+However, the reproduction of the lyrics or musical scores for use in assembly or in church requires a licence.
+Permission is required to produce song sheets, copy sheet music, or project song words to be sung and performed.

 Many schools are required by law to hold a daily act of collective worship.
 The Schools Printed Music Licence (SPML) currently provided by the CLA (Copyright Licensing Agency) does not cover the use of songs in assemblies and during times of collective worship, and an alternative source of permission is required to use songs for this purpose.

-CCLI (Christian Copyright Licensing Limited) licences provide that permission on behalf of many of the publishers whose songs are commonly used in assemblies, easing the cost and administrative burden of copyright on schools, while making sure that songwriters and copyright holders are fairly paid for the use of their work in this context.
+CCLI licences provide that permission on behalf of many of the publishers whose songs are commonly used in assemblies and in worship, easing the cost and administrative burden of copyright on schools, while making sure that songwriters and copyright holders are fairly paid for the use of their work in this context.